Thimoteus/purescript-optlicative/README.md

 Note that `Help` is a type-level construct (it is an uninhabited type, so it has no runtime representation) that takes a type-level string (a `Symbol`) as its first argument and another row as its second argument.

-`MyHelpRow` is what I like to call a Santa row, because it's a higher-order homogenous record -- a ho-ho-mogenous record.
 It not only has breadth but also depth.

 A path through the nested levels of `MyHelpRow` represents a possible command